The magnificent Arc de Triomphe is one of the most iconic landmarks in Paris.

 Louis Vuitton, the French luxury goods company LVMH, contributed 10 million euros towards the project.

-Guide To The Arc de Triomphe: How To Visit
+Guide To The Arc de Triomphe: What To See

 Even if you’re not doing the climb, you can walk right up to the monument and admire the elaborately decorated exterior and ceiling.